jalaafarhat/Godot-Knight-Game/README.md

 the .exe file is in platformer folder , the game folder is over 25 MB thats why I did that . you can see the scripts on the .gd files

 # Knight Adventure Game 🏰
 This is a 2D platformer game developed in **Godot 4**, where the player controls a knight who collects coins, navigates platforms, and aims to reach the final flag to win the game.
+i did the game as part of my course that i did in Cyprus in game DEV .

 ---